python/devguide/triage/issue-tracker.rst

 `mark issues and PRs as duplicates <duplicates_>`_.

-Disagreement With a Resolution on the Issue Tracker
+Disagreement with a resolution on the issue tracker
 ===================================================

 As humans, we will have differences of opinions from time to time.
 First and